nostalgebraist/nostalgebraist-autoresponder/docs/overview.md

 When the main loop process needs to use an ML model, it makes a `/requestml` POST request to the bridge service.
 This pushes the desired ML task onto a queue stored in the bridge service.
 The main loop process now begins to poll the bridge service with `/getresult` requests.

 The next time an ML machine polls the bridge service with GET `/pollml`, it receives the queue and executes the tasks on it.
 When it's done, it sends the results in a a POST `/pollml` request to the bridge service.
-The bridge service records the result, and pushes the task off the queue.
+The bridge service records the result.

-On the next `/getresult` request from the main loop, the bridge service informs the main loop that the task is complete and sends over the results.
+On the next `/getresult` request from the main loop, the bridge service returns the results.
+If the main loop decides the job is now complete, it sends a `/done` request to the bridge service, which removes the job from the queue.

+(Since it's the responsibility of the main process to decide when the task ends, I have the flexibility to make this decision in a nuanced way while keeping the bridge service simple.)

 The description above is accurate in broad strokes, but note that the actual code is somewhat more complicated.
 For example:

 - A common ML task is "write `N` different versions of the same post."
 In this case, the ML machines do not wait until they have completed the entire task before sending results back.
-  - Instead, they send each text they write immediately upon its completion, and the bridge service "keeps the task alive" until it has received `N` or more texts.
+  - Instead, they send each text they write immediately upon its completion, and the bridge service accumulates the results in a list.
+It sends this list to main process on each `/getresult`.
   - This parallelizes the task across all ML machines currently available.
 - There are two kinds of ML machine: the ones that deal with text, and the ones that do image generation tasks.
 Image generation tasks have their own version of each bridge endpoint.